128technology/docs/docs/config_static_nat.md

 ### Non-SVR Traffic

-In order for non-SVR traffic (for example, LAN-to-LAN traffic traversing a single SSR) to take advantage of static-NAT addressing, you must disable egress source-nat at the service level by setting `service > source-nat` to `disabled` as shown below.
+In order for non-SVR traffic (for example, LAN-to-LAN traffic traversing a single SSR) to take advantage of static-NAT addressing, you must disable egress source-nat.
+This is done in the following locations within the configuration

+#### Service Level

+Disable `egress source-nat` at the service level by setting `service > source-nat` to `disabled` as shown below.

 ```
 authority